brainnlabs/XR-Unity-Interaction-Setup/README.md

  Rigidbody component provides a physics-based way to control the movement and position of a GameObject.
 Instead of the Transform properties, you can use simulated physics forces and torque to move the GameObject, and let the physics engine calculate the results.

+ if a GameObject has a Rigidbody, you should use the Rigidbody properties to move the GameObject, instead of the Transform properties.
+The Rigidbody properties apply forces and torque from the physics system, which change the GameObject’s Transform.

+Unity handles physics-based movement globally, not locally.
+When a GameObject with a Rigidbody moves via physics-based movement, it moves independently of any parent or child GameObject.
+A child GameObject that has a Rigidbody still uses its parent GameObject to define its local position for initialization, but Unity calculates its physics-based movement in global space.

 ---